openstack-archive/fuel-library/docs/pages/frequently-asked-questions/0030-mysql-pacemaker.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Issue:**
 TOTEM, the network protocol used by Corosync exceeds its timeout.
 Corosync sometimes crashes when networking is unavailable for a length of time.
-Additionall, MySQL has stopped working.
+Additionally, MySQL has stopped working.

 **Workaround:**